optymyze-dev/devops-bootcamp/assignments/02_Assignment_Part_2-Continuous-Deployment-GitLab-Jenkins.md

 ### Vagrant Setup
  > Prerequisites:
  > - you should already have a Vagrant Base Box created as described in [creating-virtual-machines-using-vagrant.md](../extra/creating-virtual-machines-using-vagrant.md));
- > - minimum requirements: 1GiB of free RAM, dual core CPU, ~10GiB of disk space.
+ > - minimum requirements: 1GiB of free RAM, two virtual CPU cores, ~10GiB of disk space.
+ > Note that you will need the additional resources from the first part of the assignment in order to complete the whole part 2.

 Create a new VM dir: `centos-jenkins`.
 Check the directory structure below.